 Find out more about the new Somerset Council here

-Everyone in the UK has a local council, an MP who sits in the UK Parliament, and members of the European Parliament who represent you in Europe.
+Everyone in the UK has a local council, and an MP who sits in the UK Parliament.

 As a registered voter, you have the right to cast your vote to determine who will represent you.